nrichard-neudesic/flutter-localization-automation/README.md

-# Localization in the Project:
+# Localization in the Project

 ## How do I start?